Dr Jim Frazier

 A passionate environmentalist, Jim’s filming of some of the world’s most threatened species has made him acutely aware of the rapid degradation of ecosystems around the globe.
 With his vast knowledge of the natural world, Jim’s mission is to inspire humanity to build a sustainable future by producing Symphony of the Earth, a powerful musical feature film that will call the world to take action, to heal the planet.

-Michael is currently at work on his first novel; an organic science fiction epic called, The Execlintians.
+Amongst other projects, Michael is currently at work on his first novel; an organic science fiction epic called, The Execlintians.
 The themes of intelligent plants, consciousness and a growing awareness of our influence on the environment are consistent with the prophetic themes of SOTE.

 Michael is an avid film buff, especially when it comes to films that shift societal consciousness.
 When Jim first told him about his vision for Symphony of the Earth he was captivated by its transformational potential, and has been working behind the scenes ever since.
 He was appointed CEO in 2016, and is now at work on bringing Jim’s vision to life.